jafaryor/knowledge-base/Management/leadership.md

 6. Lack of trust

 #### How to avoid fail
-Create a team gudelines by making clear the following:
+Create a team guidelines by making clear the following:
 1. Understand and agree on the goal

     * Purpose